shafeeshafee/shafeeshafee/README.md

 #### Software Engineer focusing on cybersecurity and DevOps, passionate about making the digital world safer. ❤️

-Currently training in DevOps, AWS, and automation at Kura Labs.
+Currently training in DevOps, AWS, cybersecurity, and automation at Kura Labs.

 ---